playday3008/GTAV-Beast-Hunt-Helper/README.md

 Mod for Grand Theft Auto V that will help you in completing *The Beast Hunt* by drawing a lines from player to target checkpoint through path nodes.
 So you would not need to use your hearing abilities to find path nodes anymore.
+Beast Hunt have static path nodes between checkpoints, but selection of next checkpoint is random, so video guides aren't very helpful, but this mod is.

 ## Building